CodeMeKathy/mernlab/README.md

 This web application was created with simplicity in mind.
 Developed with JavaScript, HTML and CSS with a ReactJS framework.
 Clone and download this repository to your system to play with it yourself.
 JavaScript is embeded in the application with a CDN link, enabling it to run without any additional downloads on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

-Begin your Juliaette Family Cookbook Manager dev experience, by visiting the [repository]( https://github.com/Kathy145/mernlab) to clone and download to your machine.
+Begin your Juliaette Family Cookbook Manager dev experience, by visiting the Github [repository]( https://github.com/Kathy145/mernlab) to clone and download to your machine.

 ### Installing